Tips for Fixing a Concrete Floor

 Unlike cracking in concrete flooring, crazing doesn’t appear as a single crack.
 Instead, crazing forms several interconnected cracks that rise to the surface of the concrete.
 Crazing cracks are generally identified by their hexagonal shapes.

 Fortunately, crazing is not known to affect the structural integrity of your concrete flooring.
-Although, it can result in an unsightly and sloppy appearance.
+But it can result in an unsightly and sloppy appearance.

 Crazing is a problem that is usually associated with concrete drying too quickly, combined with poor finishing techniques.
 As well as this, other reasons for crazing may include:

-Other reasons crazing occurs may be because a wet concrete mix was used, excessive powerfloating, or rushing the finishing process before the concrete has had time to bleed the excess water out.
+Other reasons crazing may occur include using a wet concrete mix, excessive power floating, or rushing the finishing process before the concrete has had time to bleed the excess water out.

-This is why it’s so important for concrete contractors to take these circumstances into consideration, otherwise crazing is more likely to occur.
+This is why it’s so important for concrete contractors to consider these circumstances; otherwise, crazing is more likely to occur.

 How to Fix Crazing in Concrete Flooring